codatio/codat-docs/docs/expenses/faq.md

 	<Question
 		question="What can we reuse from the Codat Bill Pay build for Sync for Expenses?" answer={`
-You can reuse the chart of accounts, tracking categories, and tax rates from our Accounting API.
-However, we recommend using the <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options">Mapping options endpoint</a> endpoint for expenses because of the transaction type support.
+		<p>You can reuse the chart of accounts, tracking categories, and tax rates from our Accounting API.
+However, we recommend using the <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options">Mapping options endpoint</a> endpoint for expenses because of the transaction type support.</p>

-Authentication, company creation and the Accounting connection linking journeys can be reused between builds.
-This is because the companies can use the same Id between Codat products.
+		<p>Authentication, company creation and the Accounting connection linking journeys can be reused between builds.
+This is because the companies can use the same Id between Codat products.</p>
 		`}
 	/>
 </Questions>